zooba/PTVS-wiki/Cookiecutter.md

 It is possible to define user default values for specific options by using a user configuration file.
 When the Cookiecutter extension detects a user configuration file, it will overwrite the template's default values with the user config's default values.
 See the [official Cookiecutter documentation on User Config](https://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html) to learn how to create your personal configuration file.

+If the template specifies Visual Studio specific tasks to execute post generation, then an additional option, **Run additional tasks on completion**, will appear so you can opt out of executing the tasks.
+The most common use of tasks is to open a web browser, open files in the editor, install dependencies, etc.

 ### Create

 Click **Create** to launch Cookiecutter with the specified output folder and options.
 Click **Cancel** to go back to the home page to select a different template.